 A proposal submitted to WG2 will be reviewed at one of its biannual meetings.
 If it is the first time that a major proposal (e.g. for a new script) has been seen by the committee, it may be simply noted and national bodies requested to review it and provide feedback for the next meeting.
 However, if the proposal is not controversial and/or has already been accepted by Unicode it may be accepted for inclusion in an amendment straight away.
 Draft editions and amendments go through a series of ballots, each lasting several months :

-The first ballot is a technical ballot in which P-members of SC2 may request technical changes to the edition or amendment in the form of ballot comments accompanying a positive or negative vote.
+The first two ballots are technical ballots in which P-members of SC2 or JTC1 may request technical changes to the edition or amendment in the form of ballot comments accompanying a positive or negative vote.
 Typically a negative vote will be accompanied by proposed changes which if accepted will change the negative vote to a positive vote.
 Ballot comments are disposed at the next WG2 meeting, and where possible changes are made so that negative votes can be eliminated.
 Occasionally disagreements cannot be resolved, and an amendment is carried by a majority vote (e.g. ISO/IEC 10646:2003 FPDAM2 was carried despite unchanged no votes by Canada and Germany in relation to N'Ko and Phoenician respectively).
 It is unheard of (within SC2 at least) for an amendment to be voted down as it would not get to the ballot stage unless there was a consensus in support of the amendment (consensus is the key word with WG2).

 New submissions that have been favourably reviewed by WG2 normally go into a CD/PDAM ballot together with a basket of other proposed character additions, but sometimes a submission may get added directly to an (FP)DAM ballot if it is urgent (as was the case recently with U+9FC3, which was added directly to ISO/IEC 10646:2003 FPDAM4).
 At the CD/PDAM ballot stage the repertoire of the amendment is still very much in flux, and ballot comments may request that characters be added, deleted, moved or otherwise amended.
 If the PDAM ballot results indicate that there is controversy over a particular set of characters they may be removed entirely or else moved back to the following amendment (as was the case with Phags-pa which was moved back from ISO/IEC 10646:2003 PDAM1 to PDAM2, and CJK-C which was moved back from ISO/IEC 10646:2003 PDAM4 to PDAM5, and most recently Tangut which was moved back from ISO/IEC 10646:2003 PDAM6 to PDAM7 and then removed for addition to a future amendment).
 And if major changes are made to an amendment after the PDAM ballot, it may even be resubmitted for a second PDAM ballot (as was the case with ISO/IEC 10646:2003 PDAM3 and PDAM6).
 Technical changes may also be requested in the DIS/DAM ballot comments made by JTC1 P-members (a wider membership than SC2), but as the major problems should already have been sorted out at the first ballot, DIS/DAM ballot comments are generally fewer and of less significance.

-Once an amendment has passed the DIS/DAM ballot no further technical changes may be made, and the amendment is submitted for a final FDIS/FDAM ballot by JTC1 members, which is largely a formality.
-When the FDIS/FDAM ballot is approved the amendment will be published, and implementations of 10646 (e.g. GB-18030) can use the new characters.
+Once an amendment has passed the DIS/DAM ballot no further technical changes may be made, and the amendment is submitted for a final FDIS/FDAM ballot by JTC1 members, which is largely a formality as it is a simple Yes/No vote, and no comments requesting changes to the amendment are allowed.
+When the FDIS/FDAM ballot is approved the amendment will be published within two months, and implementations of 10646 (e.g. GB-18030) can use the new characters.
 However, it is not until a new major version of Unicode which includes the new characters is officially released that most software and fonts will start (usually very slowly) to support them.

 What's under Ballot ?